daffainfo/ctf-writeup/Hackpack CTF 2023/HackerChat/README.md

 ![jwt](images/jwt.png)

-Now, go to `/api/chat` history and don't forget to change the `Authorization` token and voila you will obtain the flag
+Now, go to `/api/chat` history and don't forget to change the `Authorization` token and voilà you will obtain the flag

 ![flag](images/flag.png)